I'm a lecturer of Philosophy, Neuroscience and Psychology at Washington University in St. Louis.

-I also investigate the logic and semantics of normative claims (involving deontic modals such as 'ought' and 'can') and ascriptions of attitudes (involving verbs such as 'think', 'doubt' and 'want').
+I also investigate the logic and semantics of sentences featuring deontic modals such as 'ought' and 'can', as well as ascriptions of attitudes involving verbs such as 'think', 'doubt' and 'want'.
 These two types of sentence behave in mysterious but similar ways.

 Email: lrosa@wustl.edu